brown-band/website/pages/scripts/1979-1980/fall/cornell.md

 Those of you who are recent graduates and can’t get a job can, for $1.85, endow a shaved steak sandwich at the Ratty.

 There are also you alums who make plenty of money but spend it all sending your kids to Brown.
 Please, don’t make us pay more, you cry.
-Recognizing you plight, the Band plays "Mercy, Mercy, Mercy."
+Recognizing you plight, the Band plays “Mercy, Mercy, Mercy.”

-:sd[While completely on its knees, the band forms a Mercedes symbol and changes to a Volkswagen symbol, all while playing "Mercy, Mercy, Mercy"].
+:sd[While completely on its knees, the band forms a Mercedes symbol and changes to a Volkswagen symbol, all while playing “Mercy, Mercy, Mercy”].

 Turning from yields to make Brown well-endowed to fields that are always well-plowed, we look at Cornell :sd[Band turns toward Cornell], and quickly look away. :sd[Band turns quickly back toward Brown].